Oregon Bounty Hunter Guide: Requirements and Steps

 Private Investigator/ Private Detective

 In Oregon, a private investigator must follow the same steps for licensure as a provisional investigator (complete an application, take and pass the PI proficiency exam) in addition to completing 1,500 hours of professional investigative experience.
 You can prove this experience via an updated resume.
 After submitting this information and passing the exam, you will become a licensed private investigator in the state of Oregon.
-The fee for licensure for a private investigator was $620.75 (as of May 2016).
+The fee for licensure for a private investigator was $625.25 as of July 2022.

 Related Careers

-Individuals who work as bounty hunters or private investigators may work in related jobs to gain experience and supplement their income during lulls in employment.
+Individuals who work as private investigators may work in related jobs to gain experience and supplement their income during lulls in employment.
 Some PIs start off as process servers and continue to serve legal papers throughout their investigation career.

 Process Server